diyasen2021/WorkshopVariantAnalysis/Module1_01.md

 ### 5.1 Reference Genomes and Annotations

 What is a reference genome?
-A reference genome is a curated, representative DNA sequence used as a coordinate system for aligning sequencing reads and reporting genomic features and variants.
+A reference genome is a curated, **representative** DNA sequence used as a coordinate system for aligning sequencing reads and reporting genomic features and variants.
+Its not built from a single individual, rather from multiple individuals.

 In DNA-seq analysis, all downstream steps—alignment, variant calling, annotation, and interpretation—depend on the reference genome used.